ndrewtl/airspace-jekyll/_posts/2017-11-11-popchange.md

 ```

 <a name="map"></a>
 We are now all set to make our map!
-This is a simple map we will make using `ggplot2`, it doesn't have topography, or cities and roads.
+This is a simple map we will make using `ggplot2` - it doesn't have topography, or cities and roads.
 Instead, it presents a stylised view of European countries and focuses on where the different populations are located and how they have changed.

 We are using the `viridis` package for the colour palette of the points.
-The `viridis` package contains four colour palettes, which are friendly to colour blind people, and they look quite nice in general.
+The `viridis` package contains four colour palettes, which are friendly to colour blind people and they look quite nice in general.

-You can use the default `viridis` palette by just specifying `scale_colour_viridis()`, and if you want to try the other three options, you can instead use `scale_colour_viridis(option = "magma")`.
+You can use the default `viridis` palette by just specifying `scale_colour_viridis()` and if you want to try the other three options, you can instead use `scale_colour_viridis(option = "magma")`.
 The other two options are `inferno` and `plasma`.

 ```r
 (EU_pop <- ggplot(pop_change, aes(x = longitude, y = latitude, fill = year)) +